giova112358/impact-sound/README.md

 - Inertial mass: Simulates a simple inertial point mass, i. e. the hammer resonator mostly used as exciter for modal resonators;
 - Modal resonator: Physical model of a set of parallel mass–spring–damper mechanical oscillators, with each oscillator representing a resonant frequency of the object.

-Interactor algorithms read the state of exactly two pickup points, one for each interacting resonator, and apply a force accordingly.
+The interaction algorithm has a modular structure "resonator-interactor–resonator", it reads the state of exactly two pickup points, one for each interacting resonator, and apply a force accordingly.

 ### Software Architecture